 The Hate U Give (George Tillman Jr.): Starr Carter is constantly switching between two worlds, the poor, mostly black neighborhood where she lives and the wealthy, mostly white prep school that she attends.
 The uneasy balance between these worlds is soon shattered when she witnesses the fatal shooting of her childhood best friend at the hands of a police officer.
 Available on Hulu with Cinemax.

 Selma (Ava DuVernay): In 1965, an Alabama city became the battleground in the fight for suffrage.
 Despite violent opposition, Dr. Martin Luther King Jr. (David Oyelowo) and his followers pressed forward on an epic march from Selma to Montgomery, and their efforts culminated in President Lyndon Johnson signing the Voting Rights Act of 1965.
-Available to rent.
+Available on Amazon.

 Clemency (Chinonye Chukwu): Years of carrying out death row executions are taking a toll on Warden Bernadine Williams.
 As she prepares for another one, Williams must confront the psychological and emotional demons that her job creates.
-Available to rent.
+Available on Hulu.

 See You Yesterday (Stefon Bristol): Two teenage science prodigies spend every spare minute working on their latest homemade invention: backpacks that enable time travel.
 When one of their older brothers is killed, they put their unfinished project to the test to save him.
 Available on Netflix.